infinum/frontend-handbook/Code Quality/Reviewing a pull request.md

 You should have the project you're reviewing checked out locally and you should run **both** the project and the tests on **every** pull request.
 Your review is not complete unless you click through the feature and verify at least the happy path.

-Take a look at the code coverage and look for missing things there, are all branched tested or even developed?
+Take a look at the code coverage and look for missing things there, are all branches tested or even developed?

 You, too, are taking part in the chain of quality assurance here.